-Energy band, concept of conductor, insulator and semi conductor.
-Intrinsic and extrinsic semi-conductors, P-n junction and transistors, Basic devices and their applications.
-Bragg's law, Messier effect.
-Type I & II superconductors.
-High Temp. superconductors.
+Energy band, concept of conductor, insulator and semiconductor.
+Intrinsic and extrinsic semi-conductors, P-n junction and transistors, Messier effect.
+Type I& Type II superconductors.
+High

+Temperature superconductors.
 Brief description of other material such as optical and thermal materials, Composite Materials and its uses, Smart materials & Nano-materials and their potential applications